VexoAI/vexo/docs/README.md

 # What is Vexo?

 {% hint style="danger" %}
 **This library is still in heavy development and very much subject to change.
-No stable release currently exists.**
+No stable release currently exists.
+The documentation is incomplete.**
 {% endhint %}

 Vexo is a PHP library to help you develop applications powered by language models.
 It is heavily inspired by [LangChain](https://github.com/hwchase17/langchain) and builds on many of the same concepts.